-Modern slavery intersects with many different areas that councils are involved with and a number of different officers might come across it while going about their everyday activities.
-Key examples where officers might come across victims include housing and homelessness services, community safety work, trading standards and licensing services, social services and customer services.
+Modern slavery intersects with many different council services and a number of different officers might come across it while going about their everyday activities.

-This is not an exhaustive list and there are many places where council staff and councillors may come across modern slavery or trafficking.
-Councils should consider how best to ensure a joined-up approach to the issues across their organisation.
+Councils should therefore consider how best to ensure a joined-up approach to the issues across their organisation.